 Answer: If you believe you are being treated unfairly, you may file a complaint with the North Carolina Department of Insurance.
-You may call the Department's Consumer Division at 800-546-5664 (toll free in N.C.) or locally at 919-807-6750 for assistance.
+You may call the Department's Consumer Division at 855-408-1212 (toll free) or locally at 919-807-6750 for assistance.

 Question: Is there any other assistance available for my losses if I don't have insurance?